-The latter, that more features can give worse results, can be seen when we compare the algorithms using intra-pair bitangent-intersections, 0, 4, 8, and 12 (the first block), with the ones using interpair intersections, 1, 5, 9, and 13 (the second block) - the maximum and median error actually increase for the algorithms which do not use an explicit error-model, although many more features are used (2N(N-1)) versus N features).
-The most striking example is provided by Algorithm 3, which uses all available feature points and simple orthogonal regression in the image plane.
-This is the most commonly used model for the calculation of a line through several points, and the one which performed so well when fitting a line to edgels in Section 4.3 - but clearly the solutions found by this approach cannot be relied on at all for applications where the underlying assumption of iiid measurements is not valid.
+Figure 7.7: Range of residuals.
+For each algorithm the minimum, median and maximum residual are plotted - note the discontinuity along the ordinate.
+The table shows the numerical values for the second best vertex model.vertex model pare the algorithms using intra-pair bitangent-intersections, 0, 4, 8, and 12 (the first block), with the ones using interpair inter-pair intersections, 1, 5, 9, and 13 (the second block) - the maximum and median error actually increase for the algorithms which do not use an explicit error-model, although many more features are used (2N(N-1)) versus N features).
+The most striking example is provided by Algorithmalgorithm 3, which uses all available feature points and simple orthogonal regression in the image plane.
+This is the most commonly used model for the calculation of a line through several points, and the one which performed so well when fitting a line to edgels in Section 4.3 - but clearly the solutions found by this approach cannot be relied on at all for applications where the underlying assumption of iiid measurements measurements is not valid.
 Even the median residual for this method is higher than that from any other model, and the maximum error can be absolutely intolerable.
-For the algorithms with an explicit error model, on the other hand, the median error decreases drastically by about 70%.
-Figure 7.8 illustrates how the maximum errors from Algorithms 3, 9 and 15 will affect the result, to give an idea how good or bad the relative errors are.
+For the algorithms with an explicit error model, on the other hand, the median error decreases drastically by about 70 %.
+Figure 7.8 illustrates how the maximum errors from Algorithms algorithms 3, 9 and 15 will affect the result, to give an idea how good or bad the relative errors are.